rustdesk/doc.rustdesk.com/content/manual/mobile/_index.en.md

 ------
 Click `Settings` on the bottom navigation bar, enter the settings page and click `ID/Relay Server`.
 After entering and submitting, it will automatically switch to the specified server.
-You can also scan the QR code through the upper right corner.
+You can also configure by scanning [QR code](https://rustdesk.com/docs/en/self-host/console/images/console-home.png?v2).
 The picture below is a screenshot of Android.
-If it is iOS, the corresponding options are in the menu in the upper right corner of the main interface.
+If it is iOS, please check top-right menu on the home page.

 ![](/docs/en/manual/mobile/images/id_setting_en.jpg?width=300px)